Rooban1619/Notes-Sharing-Web-application-using-Django-Framework-Rooban-Kumar.S-5030-PCET-/README.md

 Project Developed by:

-Nirmal A K
+Rooban Kumar S

-712221205022, park college of engineering and technology
+712221205030, park college of engineering and technology

 ### Note Keeping App